mjbradvica/personal-website-articles/2021/n-predicate-builder-introduction.md

 ### Actually Easy to Learn

 NPredicateBuilder is easy to learn because it's tiny.
-Two base classes and a couple of extension methods.
+It includes two base classes and a couple of extension methods.
 That's it.

 ### It Plays Nicely with Everything

-Because NPredicateBuilder is two extension methods, you can plug it into any LINQ expression.
+Because NPredicateBuilder has two extension methods, you can plug it into any LINQ expression.

 ```csharp
 var predicateBuilder = people